Updated

 • Contractual Updates: drafting and/or updating supply chain agreements and customer terms to align with repairability obligations.

-• Dispute Resolution: managing conflicts over warranty claims or third-party repairs to protect your interests to improve corporate reputation and investor appeal.
+• Dispute Resolution: managing conflicts over warranty claims or third-party repairs to protect your interests to improve corporate reputation, and investor appeal.

-The clock is ticking
+The clock is ticking.

 The two-year implementation period offers a window of opportunity to adapt and innovate.
-Manufacturers and supply chains who act now can ensure compliance, minimise disruption, and potentially emerge as leaders in sustainable business practices.
+Manufacturers and supply chains that act now can ensure compliance, minimise disruption, and potentially emerge as leaders in sustainable business practices.

 Contact us today to learn how we can support your business with these upcoming changes.

-Commercial Law
+Commercial

 Our legal experts are here to answer any question you might have